xiaopv/xiaopv.github.io/_teaching/2025-spring-mat351.md

 ## Homework

  * Jan.
+30
+   * Complete Theorem 39 to Theorem 43.

+ * Jan.
 28
    * Read Theorems 29 to 35 carefully.
    * Complete Theorem 36, 37, and Corollary 38.